Open-Attestation/documentation-website/website/docs/docs-section/roadmap/create-custom-context.md

 For v3 documents in OpenAttestation, a major change consists of a `@context` property introduced into the document.
 Refer [here](/docs/docs-section/roadmap/v3/major-changes#context) for more information.

-In this guide, we will look at how we can create a custom context.
+This guide shows you how to create a custom context.

 ## Document (Invoice)